-Theodore Walter Rollins (later ‘Sonny’ Rollins) was born on 7 September, 1930, in Harlem, New York City.
+Theodore Walter Rollins (later “Sonny” Rollins) was born on Sept.
+7, 1930, in Harlem, N.Y.
 Growing up on Sugar Hill, Rollins became fascinated with music and jazz at an early age.
 At merely seven or eight years old, he received his first alto-saxophone.
 In his early years, through his parents and older siblings, Rollins discovered the likes of performers such as Fats Waller and Louis Armstrong.
 From there, his love of the saxophone was cemented.
-At the age of sixteen, Rollins traded his early fancy of the alto-sax to tenor saxophone in the hope of emulating his long-standing idol, Coleman Hawkins.
-Hawkins captivated Rollins through his command of the new music genre, ‘bebop.’
-Through performers such as Hawkins, young Rollins fell under the spell of the ‘bebop’ revolution.
+At the age of 16, Rollins traded his early fancy of the alto-sax to tenor saxophone in the hope of emulating his long-standing idol, Coleman Hawkins.
+Hawkins captivated Rollins through his command of the new music genre, bebop.
+Through performers such as Hawkins, young Rollins fell under the spell of the bebop revolution.

 Between 1959 and 1961, Rollins took a break from the performance scene.
 In his biography he recalls: “I was getting very famous at the time and I felt I needed to brush up on various aspects of my craft.
 I felt I was getting too much, too soon, so I said, wait a minute, I’m going to do it my way.
 I wasn’t going to let people push me out there, so I could fall down.
 I wanted to get myself together, on my own.
 I used to practice on the Bridge, the Williamsburg Bridge because I was living on the Lower East Side at the time.”

-Rollins returned to action for a four year period between 1962-1966 before taking another ‘sabbatical.’
-By the early 1970s, Rollins’ wife convinced him to get back into the music scene, and in 1972 he released Next Album.
-By the 1980s, Rollins had established a “lengthy association” with Milestone Records – producing two dozen albums in various settings.
+Rollins returned to action for a four year period between 1962-1966 before taking another sabbatical.
+By the early 1970s, Rollins’s wife convinced him to get back into the music scene, and in 1972 he released Next Album.
+By the 1980s, Rollins had established a “lengthy association” with Milestone Records, producing two dozen albums in various settings.
 Since 2006, Rollins has been producing music under his own label, Doxy Records.
 He has won countless awards, and has been internationally recognized as an individual who has made “an outstanding contribution” to his field (namely, Rollins was recognized by Barack Obama in 2011).

 Freedom Suite (1958)

-By 1958, Rollins recorded his unforgettable album The Freedom Suite, which was also the name of the most impactful political song on the record.
-Freedom Suite is an incredibly powerful and inspiring recording – it is a twenty-minute long jazz piece featuring Rollins on the tenor sax, bassist Oscar Pettiford, and drummer Max Roach.
+By 1958, Rollins recorded his unforgettable album Freedom Suite, which was also the name of the most impactful political song on the record.
+Freedom Suite is an incredibly powerful and inspiring recording — a 20-minute jazz piece featuring Rollins on the tenor sax along with bassist Oscar Pettiford and drummer Max Roach.

 Give me a freedom